 A shareholder in the company will have a joint responsibility for the structure and exterior of the property as a whole.
 Accordingly a survey will consider the condition of the whole building as well as the apartment being purchased.

 Your lawyer will inspect the property to ensure that the company’s contract of purchase corresponds with the circumstances on site.
 If any defects are found these will be reported and options for any remedial action determined.

 The share vending agreement is normally completed only when you are ready to take possession.
 If there is to be delayed completion, a preliminary agreement with deposit might be appropriate.
 Your lawyer must hold the purchase price balance in cleared funds on the day before a purchase completes.

 Share transfer purchase agreements will ordinarily contain some warranties given by the vendor, primarily in connection with the affairs of the company rather than in respect of the property.
 These will usually be limited to matters which would not be identifiable from a review of publicly available documentation.

 Stamp duty is payable by the purchaser on all acquisitions or transfer of all freehold and flying freehold property.
-It is calculated on the market value of the property on a sliding scale up to a maximum rate as from 1st January 2015 of 7%, and must be paid in full prior to the passing of contract.
+It is calculated on the market value of the property on a sliding scale up to a maximum rate as from 1st January 2019 of 9.5% (for transactions above £6 million), and must be paid in full prior to the passing of contract.